gkaviyarasu/play-java-cas-proxy/README.md

 # Overview

-play-java-cas-proxy is an application which exposes rest services on top of common data store, which can be accessed from other application on behalf of the logged in user context.
-The common data store is to maintain all the common data for other apps to perform correctly and to manage the crucial data with care.
-This helps other applications to avoid storing common data in application specific data store, so that they don't need a special synch mechanism to maintain it up to date with other applications.
+play-java-cas-proxy is an application which exposes rest services on top of a sample data store, which can be accessed from other application on behalf of the logged in user context.
+This is a sample project for play framework 2.4 integration with CAS proxy authentication mechanism.
+This project exposes all rest API's which are protected by cas proxy authentication. the steps to generate the proxy is given below.

+Note: This project contains only backend API and does not implemented yet to handle sessions as of now.

 # CAS Proxy Ticket